 '''

-containers:

-app:

--!Ubuntu trusty
+- !Ubuntu xenial

 ...

 deploy-tools:

 setup:

--!Alpine v3.3
+- !Alpine v3.5

--!Install [rsync]
+- !Install [rsync]

 volumes:

 /mnt: !Container app

 '''

 This may be useful to deploy the container without installing anything to the host file system.
 E.g. you can rsync the container's file system to remote host.
 Or tar it (but better use pack_image or push_image for that).
 Or do other fancy things.